 Bike Traffic Data in the Borough of Ealing

 Ealing Council is a recognised regional leader in active transport and won the Transport Authority of the Year title at the National Transport Awards 2015.
 The ongoing community engagement and consistent cycle data collection, have enabled Ealing to develop award-winning cycling infrastructure.
-Implementing programs such as the ‘Mini-Holland‘ project and Dr Bike, the Council has achieved a significant increase in cycling participation which has been recorded in a number of ways.
+Implementing programs such as the ‘Mini-Holland‘ project and Dr Bike, the Council has achieved a significant increase in cycling participation.
 Ealing is aiming high and wants to achieve participation levels similar to those seen in Denmark or the Netherlands.
 Although there is still lots of work to be done, with an early adoption of advanced data gathering technologies, Ealing is well placed to take advantage of available grants and funding.

 The importance of measuring and quantifying the impact of programs and treatments has been a strong focus in Ealing.
 Detailed data gathering has assisted the council in promoting and justifying improved conditions for cyclists while also maximising funding for future cycling projects.

 With a range of both automated and manual data collection employed, statistics have helped to correlate observed trends, identify peak commuter periods and calibrate cycling plans.
 Some of the data types gathered include:

 - Cyclist volumes at sites across the Borough

 - Mode share surveys

 - Reported bike theft rates

 - Bike related injury statistics